 1. Create a SQL Server database and tables

-Ste Action p

-- 1. Create a new empty database and configure it to - your preferences, making sure to configure the correct character set and collation.
-The exact method you use to create the database is not important to this discussion, therefore use the most convenient or familiar method.
+Ste Action p 1.
+Create a new empty database and configure it to 1 your preferences, making sure to configure the

 As an example Microsoft's SQL Server Management Studio could be used: